Ungkaya Pukan clash

-On November 8, 2022, the Philippine Army and the Moro Islamic Liberation Front engaged in a gunfight in Ungkaya Pukan, Basilan, while the former is conducting clearing operations on "lawless elements" allegedly taking refuge in the territory controlled by the latter.
+On November 8, 2022, the Philippine Army and the Moro Islamic Liberation Front (MILF) engaged in a gunfight in Ungkaya Pukan, Basilan, while the army was conducting clearing operations on "lawless elements" allegedly taking refuge in the territory controlled by the MILF.
 Fighting between the two sides continued until November 10, 2022 when a ceasefire between two sides were signed.

 Background

 In September 2022, Philippine government authorities requested the 114th Base Command of the Moro Islamic Liberation Front (MILF) Bangsamoro Islamic Armed Forces (BIAF) led by Commander Huram Malangka to temporarily vacate their area in Barangay Ulitan, Ungkaya Pukan, Basilan in order to pursue what they call "lawless elements" which took refuge.
 After a month, the kin of MILF returned to the area but not Malangka himself and his armed rebels.
 The Philippine Army has been conducting clearing operations in barangays Ulitan, Baguindan and Tipo-Tipo in pursuit of these people.
 The military in the area is led by Brigdier General Domingo Gobway, commander of the 101st Infantry Brigade who also heads the Joint Task Force (JTF) Basilan.

 The "lawless elements" were linked to May 30 Isabela bombing which injured two civilians, and the June 20 Lamitan city hall bombing and were alleged to be manufacturing improvised explosive devices.
 The MILF was also accused of coddling them after the "lawless elements" pursued in an operation in Baguindan moved to Ulitan.

 On November 7, the MILF sent a letter of coordination to them thru the Coordinating Committee on the Cessation of Hostilities (CCCH), which informed the military of their intent to return to Ulitan.
 Commander Gobway delegated Lt.
 Col. John Ferdinand Lazo, the commanding officer of the 64th Infantry Battalion to coordinate with the MILF 114th Base Command and inform them they could return to Ulitan in the condition that they don't bring any firearms with them.
 This is because that the military is conducting a program in the area and the no firearms measure is to mitigate rido or inter-clan armed conflict.
-However the military learned that the MILF has already returned to Ulitan in the evening of that same day bringing with them firearms.
+However, the military learned that the MILF has already returned to Ulitan in the evening of that same day, bringing with them firearms.
 Lazo approached the group on November 8, 2022 but the situation devolved into a gunfight between the two sides.

 The MILF and the Philippine government signed the Comprehensive Agreement on the Bangsamoro (CAB), a peace deal in 2014 where the rebel group agreed to undergo disarmament and give up its goal for secession in exchange for the establishment of a new autonomous region.
 The Bangsamoro region was established in 2019, with its transition government headed by MILF officials.
 The clash is seen as detrimental to the 2014 deal and the overall peace process.